Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Theory

-where the expectation is taken over $(\bx, a) \sim \mu^{(0)}(\bx)b^{(0)}(a \,|\, \bx)$. \end{theorem} Compared to the convergence rate in the homogeneous setting (Theorem \ref{thm:Q-converge-homo}), Theorem \ref{thm:Q-converge-hetero} indicates that Algorithm \ref{algo:fitted-q-transfer} achieves a similar convergence rate for the transition heterogeneous tasks.
+where $ \Delta_{C_{\Sigma}h}:= \sqrt{C_{\Sigma}h}\big(\frac{\log p}{n_0}\big)^{1/4}\wedge C_{\Sigma}h$, and $\widehat{\pi}_{\Upsilon}$ is the output policy of Algorithm \ref{algo:fitted-q-transfer}. \end{theorem} Compared to the convergence rate in the homogeneous setting (Theorem \ref{thm:Q-converge-homo}), Theorem \ref{thm:Q-converge-hetero} indicates that Algorithm \ref{algo:fitted-q-transfer} achieves a similar convergence rate for the transition heterogeneous tasks.
 Concretely, the function-approximation bias, commonality estimation error, and algorithmic error terms (i.e., the first, second, and fourth terms) are of the same rate, while the third term, which is due to the discrepancy among the tasks, is characterized by $C_{\Sigma}h$ instead of $h_r$.

-Similar to Theorem \ref{thm:Q-converge-homo}, we have that, when $\Upsilon$ is sufficiently large, the target sample size $n_0$ needed to correct the task-difference bias is $n_{\calK}^2C_{\Sigma}^2h^2p^{-2}$, where $p$ is allowed to grow as fast as $n_{\calK}/\log^2n_{\calK}$.
+Similar to Remark \ref{rmk:target-size} for Theorem \ref{thm:Q-converge-homo}, we have that, when $\Upsilon$ is sufficiently large, the target sample size $n_0$ needed to correct the task-difference bias is $n_{\calK}^2C_{\Sigma}^2h^2p^{-2}$, where $p$ is allowed to grow as fast as $n_{\calK}/\log^2n_{\calK}$.
 We note that Theorem \ref{thm:Q-converge-hetero} is consistent with Theorem \ref{thm:Q-converge-homo} since $C_{\Sigma}=1$ and $h=h_r$ for the transition homogeneous setting.
-As $h>h_r$ and $C_{\Sigma}>1$ when the transition kernels are different in different tasks, the discrepancy $C_{\Sigma}h>h_r$, which indicates that more target samples are required to attain the desired rate $\sqrt{p\log^2n_{\calK}/n_{\calK}}$ in the transition heterogeneous setting than the homogeneous one.
+In the heterogeneous case, where transition kernels differ across tasks, we have $h>h_r$ and $C_{\Sigma}>1$, leading to $C_{\Sigma}h>h_r$.
+This larger discrepancy indicates that more target samples are required to achieve the desired rate $\sqrt{\frac{p}{n_{\calK}}}$ in the transition heterogeneous setting compared to the homogeneous case.
+The data-adaptive method presented in Section \ref{sec:choose-p} is applicable to the transition heterogeneous setting for selecting $p$ and, as noted in Remark \ref{rmk:h-verify}, for verifying the condition $C_{\Sigma}h\sqrt{\frac{\log p}{n_{0}}}=o(1)$.

 In this study, we do not specify a structure for the transition probability $P^{(k)}$ nor delve into its transfer learning aspects.
-However, recent research \citep{lu2021power, cheng2022provable,agarwal2023provable} highlights the benefits of leveraging $P^{(k)}$'s shared low-rank structure to enhance the estimation of the target task's $Q^*$ functions.
-A promising avenue for future investigation is integrating $P^{(k)}$'s low-rank structure into Transferred FQI, particularly in settings with heterogeneous transitions.
+However, recent research \citep{lu2021power, cheng2022provable,agarwal2023provable,chai2025transition} highlights the benefits of leveraging $P^{(k)}$'s shared low-rank structure to enhance the estimation of the target task's $Q^*$ functions.
+A promising avenue for future investigation is integrating $P^{(k)}$'s low-rank structure into Transfer FQI, particularly in settings with heterogeneous transitions.